Exabel/api/exabel/data/doc/introduction.rst

 The *namespace* is either ``exabel`` or the namespace given to the customer, for instance ``customer1``.

-An *identifier* must start with a letter and continue with any combination of letters (``a-zA-Z``), numbers (``0-9``), periods (``.``), hyphens (``-``) and underscores (``_``).
+An *identifier* must start with a letter (``a-zA-Z``) and continue with any combination of letters, numbers (``0-9``), periods (``.``), hyphens (``-``) and underscores (``_``).
 Identifiers must be between 1 and 64 characters long (inclusive).

-Some resource names contain and start with another resource name as its *parent*.
+Some resource names start with another resource name as its *parent*.

 Please note that resource names are case sensitive, so ``entities/customer1.APPLE`` is different from ``entities/customer1.apple``.
 By convention, entities have lower case names and relationships have